Create an AI agent

 Prototype tool-calling agents in AI Playground

-After creating the Unity Catalog function, use the AI Playground to give the tool to an LLM and test the agent.
+Now that you have tool, use the AI Playground to give the tool to an agent and interact with it to validate and test behavior.
 The AI Playground provides a sandbox to prototype tool-calling agents.

 Note